-ANSWER Kelly immediately should report the incident via the Incident Reporting Tool on the Gallagher One Homepage.
+ANSWER Kelly immediately should report the incident via the Incident Reporting Tool on the Gallagher One Homepage (must be on network to access).
 This situation may constitute a breach of the security of personal data and/ or client information and Gallagher will want to review the facts and circumstances surrounding this incident and remediate it if necessary.